vllab-cau/vllab-cau.github.io/_pages/research.md

    This project aims to develop high-performing deep learning models to learn and segment time-series actions for various equipments.

-   Funded by Hyundai Construction Equipment. <br>
+   Funded by HD Hyundai Construction Equipment. <br>

 -----
 **Automated Deep Learning Technology for Multi-Task Learning**